- Homepage

 Bioinformatics workshopSalim Khiati

-How to identify precise insights into gene or druf functions using database?
+How to identify precise insights into gene or drug functions using database?
 Let’s dive into the NCI60, GTEx Portal, and CCLE databases to gain a sense of this approach.

 Following his PhD in biochemistry at the University of Bordeaux II, Salim Khiati worked 3 years as postdoctoral fellowship at the NIH in Bethesda, USA.
 In 2015, he joined the MitoLab team within the MitoVasc lab in Angers.
 Currently, as an assistant professor, his research centers on deciphering the functions of mitochondrial genes, particularly mitochondrial cancer-testis antigens (mitoCTAs), utilizing a combination of bioinformatics and experimental approaches (PMID: 34056600, PMID: 33220498, PMID: 35189384).